 Re-engineering challenging and abstract topics using Kahoot!, a student response system.

-Maria Gebbels
+• Maria Gebbels University of Greenwich

 Abstract

-The pervasive nature of digital technologies and students habitual use of them brings opportunities for their assimilation in the classroom environment.
+The pervasive nature of digital technologies and students’ habitual use of them brings opportunities for their assimilation in the classroom environment.
 The Student Response System (SRS), Kahoot!, which allows students to provide answers to multiple-choice questions instantly was introduced in the research methods course.
-The motivation for using such technology was to reinforce the key concepts, often very abstract, consolidate students learning, provide them with real-life feedback, and help them to grow in their knowledge and confidence of the subject matter.
-This case study, based on a small scale exploratory research sample, showcases the benefits of incorporating SRS in the research methods tutorials, supportedby student feedback,which include better conceptual understanding and increased motivation resulting in the transition from surface to deep learning.
+The motivation for using such technology was to reinforce the key concepts, often very abstract, consolidate students’ learning, provide them with real-life feedback, and help them to grow in their knowledge and confidence of the subject matter.
+This case study, based on a small scale exploratory research sample, showcases the benefits of incorporating SRS in the research methods tutorials, supported by student feedback, which include better conceptual understanding and increased motivation resulting in the transition from surface to deep learning.

 References